docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw25.md

 #### Jesús' bio
 <img src="/assets/images/people/CSW25/gutierrez.jpg" style="display: block; max-height: 150px;">
-Jesús Gutiérrez is Assosiate Professor at the Grupo de Tratamiento de Imágenes (GTI, Image Processing Group) of the Universidad Politécnica de Madrid (UPM), Spain.
+Jesús Gutiérrez is Associate Professor at the Grupo de Tratamiento de Imágenes (GTI, Image Processing Group) of the Universidad Politécnica de Madrid (UPM), Spain.
 He received the Telecommunication Engineering degree from the Universidad Politécnica de Valencia (Spain) in 2008, the master’s degree in Communications Technologies and Systems in 2011, and the Ph.D. degree in Telecommunication in 2016, both from the UPM.
 From 2016 to 2019 he was a Marie Curie post-doctoral researcher at the Image, Perception and Interaction (IPI) group of the Université de Nantes (France).
 From 2020 to 2022 he was a Juan de la Cierva post-doctoral researcher at GTI of the UPM and then he served as Assistant Professor until 2024.